elenche95/stores/READ.md

 To run:

+1. Execute from the main folder in the terminal "python data.py --test 1" (make sure that "./data/test.csv" exists)

-1. Download from the following link the Random Forest regressor model that was trained with the train.csv data
+2. Download from the following link the Random Forest regressor model that was trained with the train.csv data

-2. Unzip the file and store dtree_final.joblib in the main folder of the repo
+3. Unzip the file and store dtree_final.joblib in the main folder

-3. From terminal run: "python express.py", once the script gets fully executed, it will print the RMSPE in the terminal for the test set.
+4. From terminal run: "python express.py", once the script gets fully executed, it will print the RMSPE in the terminal for the test set.

 // [Old instructions]